 Please respect the speed limits (80km/hr outside municipalities and 50km/hr within municipalities) and noise bylaws (can not exceed 60 dBA/dBC daytime and 50 dBA/dBC nighttime).
 We all love this area and want to keep it our little, peaceful piece of heaven.

-With winding roads boasting impressive scenery, Kootenay Lake is a must-ride destination for motorcycle touring, with some of the best motorcycling roads in BC.
-For example, the ride along the East Shore of Kootenay Lake on Highway 3A is rated the best motorcycling road in British Columbia by Destination Highways.
+With winding roads boasting impressive scenery, Kootenay Lake is a must-ride destination for motorcycle touring, with some of the best motorcycling roads in B.C. and feature many opportunities to stop off for a bite to eat and visit charming towns and communities.
+The roads around Kootenay Lake have recently been highlighted in an article from The Globe and Mail - "Explore B.C.'s Interior on a twisty tour around Kootenay Lake" and Riderswest, “Riding B.C.’s hidden motorcycle paradise”.
+Some of the most popular rides include the route along the East Shore of Kootenay Lake on Highway 3A - it has been rated the best motorcycling road in British Columbia by Destination Highways.

 Motorcycle shop in Nelson